nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Creating a new person: `add person`

-It is the start of a new semester and you are excited to work with your new classmates on software engineering projects.
+It's the start of a new semester, and you are excited to work with your new classmates on software engineering projects.
-You want to get to know them better before you work with them in your teams.
-There is a person that seem like a really fun person to work with, and you cannot wait to know more about them.
-Simply ask for their name, email and phone number and simply key in `add person -e <EMAIL> -n<NAME> -p<PHONE>` and their contact details will be saved!
+You meet a person that seems like a really fun person to work with, and you can't wait to know more about them.
+You ask for their name, email and phone number and simply key in `add person -e <EMAIL> -n<NAME> -p<PHONE>` and their contact details are saved!
 Now you can contact them easily before you form your project groups.
-You may optionally specify `-t <TAGS>` for any interesting features you remember of the person!
+You may optionally specify `-t <TAGS>` for any interesting qualities about the person!

 The `add person` command allows you to add a new person to TruthTable.
 The new person is added to the [persons section](#persons-section) as seen in the image below.
 Do not worry if an error shows up, you might have typed something wrongly.
-Here, let us take a quick walkthrough on how to add a person.
+Here, let us take walk through an example on how to add a person.

-Let us try to add a new person called John Doe.
+Let us try to add John Doe to our application, along with his phone number and email address.
 Enter the command

 `add person -n "John Doe" -p 98765432 -e johnd@example.com`

 If done successfully, you should see a new person show up in the [persons section](#persons-section) as seen below.
-Please refer below.

 ![Add Person Example](images/AddPersonExample.png)